polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/rococo-slot.md

 With your slot activated by the Parity team, you're now able to test your parachain on the Rococo test net!
 Please do note that when your temporary slot's lease ends, the parachain is automatically downgraded to a parathread.
 Registered and approved slots are cycled through automatically in a round-robin fashion, so you will expect to come back online as a parachain from time to time.

+## Next steps

+After rigorous testing and validation of your parachain, you should consider joining the _production_ [Kusama network](https://kusama.network/) though a [slot auction](https://guide.kusama.network/docs/learn-auction/)!